 Getting enthusiastic about a startup idea can be a thrilling experience indeed.
 Just make sure that this sudden inspiration doesn’t completely cloud your judgment.
 Making sure that others are as enthusiastic about your idea as you are is vital to your startup’s success.
 Otherwise, it will just be an idea that could’ve been refined into something much more concrete and viable.

 In order to start your idea, here are five validation methods that will turn your idea into reality.

 First of all, customers want to buy products that solve a particular problem they are having.
 For example, if they have a headache they get an aspirin.
 If they need something fixed they use duct tape and so on.
 Write down what your product is solving to see whether it is actually worth buying or not.

 Got the initial problem-solving aspect of your startup all figured out?
 Great!
-Now it’s time to get some expert opinion on whether the startup idea is a future hit or a complete flop.
+Now it’s time to get some expert opinions on whether the startup idea is a future hit or a complete flop.
 Start by interviewing people in the relevant industry in question.
 Some of them have a lot of experience when it comes to launching startups.

-Every successful entrepreneur had a few hiccups at first, don’t be afraid to try, absorb what they have to say and learn from them.
+Every successful entrepreneur had a few hiccups at first, don’t be afraid to try, absorb what they have to say, and learn from them.
 One of the most famous entrepreneurs of today, Sir Richard Branson, once said “you don’t learn to walk by following rules.
 You learn by doing and by falling over.”
-Therefore, learn from experience, yours or that of others, don’t make the same mistakes others have already made in the past.
+Therefore, learn from experience, yours or that of others, and don’t make the same mistakes others have already made in the past.

 Conducting surveys is essential for making any reliable startup validation.
 With this method you want to test how much are people willing to pay for such a product or service, you are offering, as well as the numbers behind it, to determine if there is a genuine demand for it.